 Over the last couple of months, we released many video streaming-related improvements and tested them with several customers.
 In this blog post, we'd like to summarize all the changes and how they can improve the video experience for your team.

-With detailed team availability visualization, you'll see when every person is freely available, busy with urgent meets, or blocked by conflicting events scheduled outside Reemeet.
+With detailed team availability visualization, you'll see when every person is freely available, busy with urgent topics, or blocked by conflicting events scheduled outside Reemeet.

-Introducing new Urgency Report to help you keep number of "urgent" meets low
+Introducing new Urgency Report to help you keep number of "urgent" topics low

 Remeet helps with meetings transparency in multiple ways, and today we added a "transparency report" to encourage even more inclusion.